-For many, diving or going snorkeling in a Paradise For divers is a truly unique experience.
+For many, diving or snorkeling in a Paradise For divers is a truly unique experience.
 Witness a thriving underwater ecosystem.

 Stepping into historic Petra connects you with civilizations from millennia ago, making history feel alive.